 The commissioners recently agreed the following aim ‘to retain the character of the harbour’ and following objectives:

-- Maintain similar mix and number of moorings.
+- Maintain a similar mix and number of moorings, managed by the Harbour,

-- Establish and maintain financial model which ensures sustainability, phased capital equipment replacement and a regular maintenance schedule.
+- Operate a financial model which ensures sustainability, phased capital equipment replacement and a regular maintenance schedule,

-- To maintain, protect and enhance our natural environment.
+- Maintain, protect and enhance our natural environment

 James heads up the Harbour’s small but highly committed team, his love of sailing and the sea started when he taught himself to sail as a ten-year-old, and continued through his career in the British Army.
 As well as being a Yachtmaster he brings more than three decades of management and marine experience to the role , a wealth of knowledge and expertise as well as great enthusiasm.